MODBUS polling 'How to ...'. Applicable for MODBUS RTU/TCP

 - Download and install OPC Scada Viewer.

-- Turn on "OPC server" on the data export modules tab (just like it was described above for "DDE server").
+- Turn on the "OPC server" plugin on the data export modules tab (just like it was described above for the "DDE server" plugin).

 - Add the visualization block (please refer to the OPC Scada Viewer documentation).